Information Security Office

 Do not share your password with anyone and try to avoid writing it down.
 If you do have to write it down to remember it then be sure to at least keep it under lock and key, not stuck to your monitor or under your keyboard!
 Using a strong password helps avoid the password from being compromised by password cracking software.

 Password Policy sets passwords to expire six months from the time of renewal.
-A reminder of expiration will be sent weekly for one month and then daily for one week prior to expiration.
+A reminder of expiration will be sent daily prior to expiration.
 The length of the password must be between eight and thirty two characters.
 Complexity will require three of four character classes - lowercase letters, uppercase letters, numbers, and special characters.
-For those who do not have SafeBoot installed on their computer Self Service can be used to change your password.
+For those who do not have SecureDoc installed on their computer Self Service can be used to change your password.

-NOTE: If you have SafeBoot installed on your computer or laptop you should use the "Ctrl, Alt, Delete" method of changing your netid password.
-Do not use "Self Service" as a method of changing your password since this will not synchronize with the SafeBoot install.
+NOTE: If you have SecureDoc installed on your Windows computer or laptop you should use the "Ctrl, Alt, Delete" method of changing your NetID password.
+Do not use "Self Service" as a method of changing your password since this does not reliably synchronize with the SecureDoc install.